Ladder99/ladder99/README.md

 MQTT is a simple publish/subscribe message protocol.
 Messages from factory devices go to an MQTT Broker (Mosquitto).
 PLC4X communicates with old machines via proprietary protocols and translates them to MQTT (correct?).

-Our MTConnect Adapter (a NodeJS program) subscribes and listens to those messages, translates them to SHDR (Simple Hierarchical Data Representation, eg "2021-02-28T02:40:00|key|value"), and sends them on to the MTConnect Agent (cppagent) via an optional one-way diode (Java + RabbitMQ).
+Our MTConnect Adapter (a NodeJS program) subscribes and listens to those messages, translates them to SHDR (Simple Hierarchical Data Representation, eg "2021-02-28T02:40:00|key|value"), and sends them on to the MTConnect Agent (cppagent) via an optional one-way data diode (Java + RabbitMQ).

 An MTConnect Application then consumes the data as XML over HTTP, and feeds it to a database and visualizer.

 ## Installation

-Install [just](https://github.com/casey/just), which is a task runner
+Install [just](https://github.com/casey/just), which is a task runner, using `Justfile` for command scripts -

     brew install just

 Install all dependencies with

     just install

+You can see all the commands you can run with

+    just

 ## Documentation